 Catamaran rental includes:

-The average weekly skipper's fee on private charters in Croatia is 1.400€ for smaller catamarans and can go up to 1.800€ on luxury catamaran charters.
+The average weekly skipper's fee on private charters in Croatia is 1.400€ on smaller catamarans and can go up to 1.800€ on luxury catamaran charters.

 Besides the yacht rental cost and skipper fee, these are the variable costs you need to consider during your cruise: